prometheus/proposals/proposals/2024-12-14_update-created-timestamps-for-openmetrics-text.md

 ## Goals

-* Prometheus can parse Created Timestamps without holding state between lines.
+* Prometheus can parse Created Timestamps more eficiently.
 * OpenMetrics has an updated specification with a clear and precise syntax.
+* OpenMetics doesn't expose artifical metrics for CT semantics.

 ### Audience